edsandorf/jekyll-pro-theme/docs/manual.md

 ---
 layout: default
-  title: A manual for getting started with pro-theme
+title: Getting started with Jekyll-Pro-Theme
+subtitle: A short user manual outlining the main features of Jekyll-Pro-Theme
 ---

 # Getting started